Visheshbons/self-driving-car/README.md

 Unlike the other game modes, this version lets you see the road in actual vision.
 It also has the greatest death screen of all time.
 Here, you can also break using your spacebar, which is 3 times more powerful than your acceleration.
+Press N for nitrous, and R for the Rocket booster.
 It also shows you your Y value as a score, and also shows you the highest speed you travelled at.
 It is great! (`Car.maxSpeed = infinity`)